houseos/SCP/README.md

 | --- | ---- | ---- | ---- | ---- | ---- | -------------------- | --------- | -------------- |
 | 0   | res. | res. | res. | res. | res. | Wifi Credentials Set | DevID Set | Default Pw Set |

-##### 8.4 Device Password
+##### 8. 4 Device Password

 Bytes 1 - 33

-##### 8.5 Current Password Number
+##### 8. 5 Current Password Number

 Bytes 34 - 66

-##### 8.6 Device ID
+##### 8. 6 Device ID

 Bytes 67 - 83

-##### 8.7 WIFI SSID
+##### 8. 7 WIFI SSID

 Bytes 84 - 115

-##### 8.8 WIFI Password
+##### 8. 8 WIFI Password

 Bytes 116 - 148

 ## Project Philosophy

-To enhance the security of the project and devices using the protocol the project is licensed under the GPL Version 3.0 or later to prevent third parties from using it while lowering the level of security without disclosure.
+To enhance the security of the project and devices using the protocol the project is licensed under the GPL Version 3.
+0 or later to prevent third parties from using it while lowering the level of security without disclosure.

 ## Versions

-### 0.0.2
+### 0. 0.
+2

 Changed from AES-128 CBC to ChaCha20 Poly1305 because it is natively supported by the ESP8266 SDK and comes with AEAD.
 Therefore changed the default password from 16 characters to 32 characters and reworked the whole concept.

-### 0.0.1
+### 0. 0.
+1

 Initial version

 ## License

-SPDX-License-Identifier: GPL-3.0-or-later
+SPDX-License-Identifier: GPL-3.
+0-or-later

 The full version of the license can be found in LICENSE.

-If you need a license for commercial use, please contact [Benjamin Schilling](mailto:schilling.benjamin@delusionsoftware.de).
+If you need a license for commercial use, please contact [Benjamin Schilling](mailto:schilling. benjamin@delusionsoftware. de).

 ## Copyright

 Copyright (C) 2018 Benjamin Schilling